 Sonia Moctezuma, Program Manager

-Sonia Moctezuma is the Program Manager at the Institute of Governmental Studies.
+Sonia Moctezuma is the IGS and Matsui Center Program Manager.
 Her duties include advising and promoting programs to students, including the Synar and Percy awards, Democracy Camp, the Howard Prize in American Politics Research, and the Muir Award in Leadership.
 She also helps in planning public education events sponsored by the Matsui Center and other components of IGS.
 Prior to joining IGS, Sonia was an Adjunct Professor at Modesto Junior...read more

 About Representative Bob Matsui

 Robert T. Matsui served in the United States House of Representatives for more than a quarter-century, building a reputation for bipartisanship and substantive policy achievement.